William C. Shiel Jr., MD, FACP, FACR

 - Scleroderma is a disease of the connective tissue featuring skin thickening that can involve scarring, blood vessel problems, varying degrees of inflammation, and is associated with an overactive immune system.

-- CREST syndrome is a limited form of systemic sclerosis.
+- CREST syndrome is a limited form of scleroderma.

 - Patients with scleroderma can have specific antibodies (ANA, anticentromere, or antitopoisomerase) in their blood that suggest autoimmunity.